shsagir/play-area-sync/docs/collaboration.md

 Each App (expect trials) has to be associated with a Billing Contact.
 Each Billing Contact has its own invoice archive.
 Please also see the [billing FAQ](/billing#toc-faq).

+### Creating a Billing Contact

+You can create any number of Billing Contact you want free of charge: In the Dashboard > Your Account > Companies > {{ Your Company }} > "New Billing Contact" button

+### Deleting a Billing Contact

+Sorry, it is not possible to delete a Billing Contact.
+You can of course delete or move all Apps away from the Billing Contact so that it get's intactive and no more bills willl be sent to it.
+But as the Billing Contact also contains the invoice archive you should always access to that, it's not a good idea to delete the Billing Contact.

 ## App alerts